COINtoolbox/ActSNClass/docs/pre_processing.rst

     6    337   II_V19
     7   6017       Ia
     8   1695       Ia
     9   1660   II-NMF

     >> snid = header['objid'].values[4]

-Now that you have selected on object, you can fit its light curve using :class:`LightCurve` :
+Now that you have selected on object, you can fit its light curve using the `LightCurve class <https://actsnclass.readthedocs.io/en/resspect/api/actsnclass.LightCurve.html#actsnclass.LightCurve>`_ :

 .. code-block:: python
     :linenos: